thevisad/seedbox-from-scratch/README.md

-## The Seedbox From Scratch Script
+## The Seedbox From Scratch Mod 2 Script
 Donate by buying me a Beer : paypal address: visad@yahoo.com

 ## [Wiki](https://github.com/thevisad/seedbox-from-scratch/wiki)
-## Current version = 14.06
+## Current version = 16.00

-This script has the following features
+This script has been heavily modified from the original, you can upgrade the original to this version with a little effort.
+A script may be created later to handle the upgrade process

-* A multi-user enviroment, you'll have scripts to add and delete users.
+* A true multi-user enviroment
+*
 * Linux Quota, to control how much space every user can use in your box.
 * Individual User Login Info https://Server-IP/private/SBinfo.txt
 * Individual User Https Downloads directory (https://Server-IP/private/Downloads)